 I find my inspiration equally in both nature and urban settings.

 edith piaf/wu tang/pj harvey/yo la tango/kurt vile/sonic youth/tom waits; just depends on my mood

 Where is your studio?

-What’s your dream project – that creation in your mind that if you had all the time and materials given to you to complete?
+What’s your dream project – if you had all the time and materials in the world?

 What’s your favorite local haunt?

 I feel so lucky to live in a cool little city that is so close to the beach.
 That, combined with so many great gems around Norfolk.
 Kitsch (of course!), With Lavender and Lace, Nest Home, Lorak Jewelry, Cafe Stella, Smooth, The Birch, Chartreuse Bistro, Handsome Biscuit, The Naro, The Ten Top to name only a few— so much goodness!
 All locally-owned independent businesses.
 So good!